PolavarapuGirish/se24ucse177_AI-Assignment-3/Q1_Dijkstra/Dijkstra.md

 	•	To simulate road distances between Indian cities

 ⸻

-Algorithm
+## Algorithm

-Dijkstra’s Algorithm is a greedy algorithm used for finding the shortest path in a graph with non-negative weights.

 Steps:
 1. Set distance of start node to 0 and others to infinity
 2. Pick the node with the smallest distance
 3. Update distances of neighboring nodes
 4. Repeat until all nodes are visited
 ⸻

 Features